msantelli/m_peirce/README.md

 ## Known bugs

-- The generator doesn't capitalize arguments properly
+- ~~The generator doesn't capitalize arguments properly~~ **PARTIALLY FIXED**: Capitalization issue identified and systematically fixed in Spanish Modus Ponens and Modus Tollens templates.
+Remaining templates in Spanish, French, and German may still have lowercase variables at sentence starts and need similar fixes.
 - The sentences list are grammatically weird and very basic and are just placeholders.
 Any .txt with sentences will work if you want to use your own.
 - ~~The wrong rule is paired with Disjunction Introduction, it should be A / A and B~~ **FIXED**: Disjunction Introduction now correctly pairs with Invalid Conjunction Introduction (A / Therefore, A and B)
 - Very few Natural Language variations of the templates are a bit forced, confusing or artificial.
 This will be corrected or clarified before publishing results.